vaner29/ITMO-Tech-4Sem/README.md

 # ITMO-Tech-4Sem
-My labs and stuff for the 4th semester of progra,,ing
+My labs and stuff for the 4th semester of programming

 ## Lab 1
 A certain kind of a big Hello World project with a lot of interoping between languages (C++ libraries in C#, Scala libraries in Java etc.)